IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 - AppX/AppReadiness registration loops stop.
 - AppContainer creation succeeds.
 - StateRepository contention returns to normal levels.
-- The repeated WNF family does not resume uncontrolled growth during controlled user activity.
+- The immediate excessive target-family population is removed and unrelated Notifications data remains intact.

-If the registry count begins growing again while symptoms remain resolved, continue monitoring and identify the writer before assuming that another cleanup is required.
+If the exact family begins growing again while symptoms remain resolved, determine whether the same redirected-printer recurrence path is present before assuming that another cleanup is required.
+Cleanup has been validated as a recovery action; it is not currently documented as a permanent correction for the underlying redirected-printer/device-state difference.